 The 2021-26 objectives have been set for at least five years and these will be reviewed at the end of the period, or sooner should external circumstances dictate.

 The Council Plan is supported by a five year Medium Term Financial Strategy (MTFS).

 The Council has a clear vision for the area, which is making North Hertfordshire a district in which everyone who lives, works or visits is able to flourish.
 It is clear that the Council must work with its partners, businesses, and urban and rural communities to achieve this vision.

 There are five objectives for the Council for 2021-2026, which are:

-- Be a welcoming and inclusive council
+- Be a welcoming, inclusive, and efficient council

 We will engage with and welcome the contributions of residents, community groups and businesses; working collaboratively with local people.

 We will work on frequent and regular opportunities to improve the partnership and relationship that the Council has with local citizens.
 Some of this will be achieved by change in culture, tone and communications but more will be done through direct measurable activity, intervention and consultation.

 We will develop a range of innovative ways in which local communities, from small groups to whole towns and communities of interest can be encouraged to become more involved in supporting, planning, improving and maintaining local environments.

 This work stream will focus particularly on engaging with young residents and those who are disadvantaged or in any way socially excluded, to ensure such innovations are fit for the future and imaginative in concept and delivery.